 Select a short book, story, or nonfiction text to use for the lesson.
 Identify at least three "meaty" discussion questions to use during the lesson.
-(Note: It's important to pose questions that have multiple interpretations and possible responses.
-Questions about character traits, problems and solutions, and story themes work well.
-See page 17 for suggestions.)
+(Note: It's important to pose questions that have multiple interpretations and possible to the contract of the contr responses.
+Questions about character traits, prob solutions, and story themes work well.
+See page 17 les of the Discussion Links on page 23 so that apart and each student will receive one. trip of construction paper 8" long by 1.5" wide for

-Laminate the Discussion Questions poster on page 22 if possible, or make several copies.
-Write your first discussion question on the poster.
-Punch holes at the top of the poster and use yarn to make a hanger as shown.
-Cut three shorter lengths of string to use when adding chains to the poster.
+Laminate the Discussion Questions possible, or make several copies.
+Writ first discussion question on the poster.
+Pu he top of the poster and use yarn to make a hange on.
+Cut three shorter lengths hs to the poster. of string to use whe